JimmyLv/BibiGPT-v1/README.md

 - [x] techcrunch.com, make it work with a dynamic slug can use [[...slug]].tsx
 - [x] Fix mobile styles
 - [x] Make sure the summary text looks good
-- [ ] Do a "share URL" thing
+- [x] Do a "share URL" thing
+- [x] Create shareable links

+# Todos v2

+- [ ] Go over the logic for handling slugs to clean it up
-- [ ] Maybe add framer motion to animate down OR handle the text moving up somehow – why wasn't this an issue with others like twitterbio?
+- [ ] Maybe add framer motion to animate down OR handle the text moving up somehow
+- [ ] Fix issue with it splitting on a string that is telling it about a funding amount
 - [ ] Add better loading spinner

-# Todos v2

-- [ ] Make the bullet points into cards
+- [ ] Make the bullet points into cards, make it look nicer
-- [ ] Cache with upstash redis
+- [ ] Cache with upstash redis – pair with andreas

-- [ ] Handle errors more gracefully – especially with the featured thing
+# Todos v3

+- [ ] Maybe show article title and author?
 - [ ] Setup log drain on Vercel to see what sites are working
-- [ ] Maybe show article title and author?

-# Todos v3

-- [ ] Create shareable links
 - [ ] Parse URL to make sure it includes techcrunch.com. new URL(string) - make sure it's valid and host name is techcrunch
 - [ ] Add a "try one of these options": Add a try one of our links below (put 3 cards here)
 - [ ] Make sure to have clean URLs, remove query params